 Rely on expert opinion when it comes to evaluating a charity.

 Be cautious when relying on third-party recommendations, such as bloggers or other Web sites, as they might not have fully researched the listed relief organizations.
 The public can go to www.london.bbb.org to research many charities and verify that they meet the 20 Standards for Charity Accountability.

 Be cautious about online giving, especially in response to spam messages and emails that claim to link to a relief organization.
 In this as in many other types of Internet fraud new organizations can set up a Web site overnight to allegedly help victims.

 Find out if the charity is providing direct aid or raising money for other groups.

 Some charities may be raising money to pass along to relief organizations.
-If so, you may want to consider “avoiding the middleman” and giving directly to charities that have a presence in the region.
-Or, at a minimum, check out the ultimate recipients of these donations to ensure the organizations are equipped to effectively provide aid.
+If so, you may want to consider “avoiding the middleman” and giving directly to the charities that have a presence in the region.